So what can you do if you want a great phone on the cheap?

 If you want to be sure the phone you pick will work with your mobile service, our phone compatibility guide will show you exactly how to check!

-Offering a minimal Android experience, a solid design, a 5.3-inch screen, an 8MP camera, and just enough performance to cover the daily tasks -- such as checking email, keeping up with social feeds, and playing the occasional casual games -- the Motorola Moto E5 Play is a great pick for anyone looking for an affordable smartphone who doesn't require all the bells and whistles of flagship phones.
+Offering a minimal Android experience, a solid design, a spacious 5.7-inch screen, a 13MP camera, and just enough performance to cover the daily tasks -- such as checking email, keeping up with social feeds, and playing the occasional casual games -- the Motorola Moto E5 is a great pick for anyone looking for an affordable smartphone who doesn't require all the bells and whistles of flagship phones.

 Reviews found the performance good enough to zip between apps without much frustration and while the camera won't keep up with top-end options, it's one of the best in this price range.

-The Samsung Galaxy A10 offers most of the style of Samsung's loved Galaxy S series with scaled back performance.
+The Samsung Galaxy A10e offers most of the style of Samsung's loved Galaxy S series with scaled back performance.
 It's easily one of the most modern looking budget phones in its price bracket.

 USB-C charging means you can top off your battery quickly while the large battery had no problem lasting the day in reviews.
 Performance was respectable as well.
 No -- it's not going to respond instantly and provide a top-tier experience, but reviewers found the software intuitive to use and apps quick enough to avoid frustration.